 Our documentation includes a step-by-step guide on how to get started with our solution.

-Step 1 – How to create persistent metrics
+Step 1 – How to create recurring metrics

 Lago monitors usage by converting events into billable metrics.
 Notion’s pricing is based on users, so we need to create a billable metric to keep track of the users associated with each customer account.